Flight-Free-UK/flight_free_uk_website/source/posts/how-to-thrive-in-a-uk-winter.html.markdown

 If you are sitting at a desk for much of the day, a hot-water bottle under the feet works wonders.

-Get fingerless gloves or wrist warmers made from recycled cashmere from Turtle Doves <https://www.turtle-doves.co.uk/>
+Get fingerless gloves or wrist warmers made from recycled cashmere from [Turtle Doves](https://www.turtle-doves.co.uk).

 Have a hot lunch.
 A batch of vegetable soup made on Sunday can last all week.